CocoIndex reached v1.0 at the start of this cycle.

 CocoIndex builds fresh, structured context for AI from sources such as PDFs, codebases, emails, screenshots, and meeting notes, and keeps it up to date with an incremental engine.
 The source is on GitHub.

-- Per-argument memoization keys.
-Ignore clients, loggers, debug flags, and other handles that should not invalidate cached LLM calls or transforms, so recomputation depends only on the inputs that matter.
+- Per-argument memoization keys let you exclude clients, loggers, and debug flags from the cache key, so recomputation depends only on the inputs that matter.

 Engine